-Step 4 – Place a 3-5 pieces of ice on top of the lid of the jar.
+Step 4 – Place 3-5 pieces of ice on top of the lid of the jar.

 Step 5 – Now it’s time to observe what happens.
 Watch the top of the jar carefully and write down what happens.
 As time passes, you will see a cloud begin to form.

 Step 6 – After observing the cloud in the jar, remove the lid, and watch the cloud move out of the jar and into the air.
 Do you know the why the cloud formed?
 Find out the answer in the how does this experiment work section below.

 In our experiment, the warm water in the jar caused the air inside the jar to heat up.
 When this happened some of the water evaporated into the air.
 This evaporation caused water vapor in the jar.
 Then the warm, moist air (water vapor) rose from the surface of the water to the top of the jar.
 Once it reached the top of the jar, the warm, moist air began to cool down.
 This is because of the ice that was on the lid of the jar.
 The water vapor in the cooling air then condensed onto the particles of hairspray, forming a cloud in the jar!

-- If you observe the cloud carefully, you’ll noticed that it swirls around in the jar.
-This swirling is caused by the circulating air (i.e. warm air rising and cold air sinking.
+If you observe the cloud carefully, you’ll notice that it swirls around the jar.
+This swirling is caused by a convection current of warm air rising and cold air sinking.
 A convection current is a current caused the rising and sinking of a heated and cooled fluid.

 I hope you enjoyed the experiment.
 Here are some printable instructions: